University of Western Australia: History

 During UWA's first decade there was controversy about whether the policy of free education was compatible with high expenditure on professorial chairs and faculties.
 An "old student" publicised his concern in 1921 that there were 13 faculties serving only 280 students.

-A remnant of the original buildings survives to this day in the form of the "Irwin Street Building", so called after its former location.
-In the 1930s it was transported to the new campus and served a number of uses until its 1987 restoration funded by Convocation, after which it was moved across campus to James Oval.
-Since then, the northern end of the building has accommodated the Convocation Council meeting room while the remainder is used for change rooms and meeting rooms as part of the cricket pavilion.
+A remnant of the original buildings survives to this day in the form of the Irwin Street Building, so called after its former location.
+In the 1930s it was transported to the new campus and served a number of uses until its 1987 restoration funded by convocation, after which it was moved across campus to James Oval.
+Since then, the northern end of the building has accommodated the convocation council meeting room while the remainder is used for change rooms and meeting rooms as part of the cricket pavilion.
 The building has been heritage-listed by both the National Trust and the Australian Heritage Council.

-Architect Rodney Alsop won the 1932 bronze medal by the Royal Institute of British Architects for his Winthrop Hall.
-Those who knew him before his death, which occurred later that same year, reported that Alsop had thought of little else but the Hackett Memorial buildings including Winthrop Hall, for six years, and considered the buildings his life's greatest achievement.
+Architect Rodney Alsop won the 1932 bronze medal by the Royal Institute of British Architects for Winthrop Hall.
+Those who knew him before his death, which occurred later that year, reported that Alsop had thought of little else but the Hackett Memorial buildings, including Winthrop Hall, for six years, and considered the buildings his life's greatest achievement.

 The university introduced the Doctorate of Philosophy degree in 1946 and made its first award in October 1950 to Warwick Bottomley for his research of the chemistry of native plants in Western Australia.
+The university introduced a Bachelor of Philosophy program in 2013.

 Campus

 UWA is one of the largest landowners in Perth as a result of government and private bequests, and is constantly expanding its infrastructure.
-Recent developments include the $22 million University Club, opened in June 2005, and the UWA Watersports Complex, opened in August 2005.
+Developments in the last two decades include the $22 million University Club, opened in June 2005, and the UWA Watersports Complex, opened in August 2005.
 In September 2005 UWA opened its $64 million Molecular and Chemical Sciences building.
-In May 2008, a $31 million Business School building opened.
-In August 2014 a $9 million new CO2 research facility was completed, providing modern facilities for carbon research.
-The Indian Ocean Marine Research Centre, a $62 million research facility on campus, was completed in October 2016.
+In 2008, a $31 million Business School building opened.
+In 2014, a $9 million new CO2 research facility was completed, providing modern facilities for carbon research.
+The Indian Ocean Marine Research Centre, a $62 million research facility on campus, was completed in 2016.
+The Centre for Integrative Bee Research (CIBER) is located on the Crawley campus in Perth.
+CIBER conducts basic scientific research into honeybee reproduction, immunity and ecology and aligns its work with the needs of industrial and governmental partners.